Golf-Drill-Challenge-App/golf-drill-challenge-app.github.io/README.md

 ## CI / CD

-- Site deployment is triggered on pushes to `main` branch
-- Make a new branch, test changes locally, make a PR, changes will be deployed upon merging into `main`
+- Make a new branch
+- Test changes locally
+- Make a PR
+- Review PR and then Squash Merge if it looks good (will trigger site deployment)
+  - Remember to run `npm run pretty`

 # Starlight BoilerPlate (clean up later)